With so many things to do in Valencia, it’s hard to know where to start!

 14. See the Holy Grail

 That’s right, if you visit Valencia you may be able to feast your eyes on the coveted Holy Grail.
-There’s no need to wander through caves like Indiana Jones, all you need to do is visit Valencia cathedral.
+There’s no need to wander through caves like Indiana Jones, all you need to do is visit the Cathedral.

 The grail is housed in the Chapel of the Holy Chalice, where you can find it on the altar.
 This is the cup that Jesus drank out of during The Last Supper.